 \section{Abstract}

-Federated Learning (FL) is an emerging learning paradigm that preserves privacy by ensuring client data locality on edge devices.
-The optimization of FL is challenging in practice due to the diversity and heterogeneity of the learning system.
-Despite recent research efforts on improving the optimization of heterogeneous data, the impact of time-evolving heterogeneous data in real-world scenarios, such as changing client data or intermittent clients joining or leaving during training, has not been well studied.
-In this work, we propose Continual Federated Learning (CFL), a flexible framework, to capture the time-evolving heterogeneity of FL.
-CFL covers complex and realistic scenarios---which are challenging to evaluate in previous FL formulations---by extracting the information of past local datasets and approximating the local objective functions.
-Theoretically, we demonstrate that CFL methods achieve a faster convergence rate than \fedavg in time-evolving scenarios, with the benefit being dependent on approximation quality.
-In a series of experiments, we show that the numerical findings match the convergence analysis, and CFL methods significantly outperform the other SOTA FL baselines.
+Federated Learning (FL) is a learning paradigm that protects privacy by keeping client data on edge devices.
+However, optimizing FL in practice can be difficult due to the diversity and heterogeneity of the learning system.
+Despite recent research efforts to improve the optimization of heterogeneous data, the impact of time-evolving heterogeneous data in real-world scenarios, such as changing client data or intermittent clients joining or leaving during training, has not been studied well.

+In this work, we propose Continual Federated Learning (CFL), a flexible framework for capturing the time-evolving heterogeneity of FL.
+CFL can handle complex and realistic scenarios, which are difficult to evaluate in previous FL formulations, by extracting information from past local data sets and approximating local objective functions.
+We theoretically demonstrate that CFL methods have a faster convergence rate than \fedavg in time-evolving scenarios, with the benefit depending on approximation quality.
+Through experiments, we show that our numerical findings match the convergence analysis and that CFL methods significantly outperform other state-of-the-art FL baselines.